-Hanna is thrilled to join this journey, and brings along his wife (who will be teaching too) and two kids … a high school senior and sixth-grader.
+Hanna is thrilled to join this journey, and brings along his wife (who will be teaching too) and two kids … a college freshman and seventh-grader.
 They are devastated to not be able to bring their dog, Molly, and will show you pictures whether you ask them to or not.

 Hanna holds a BA in Theater from UCLA and an MFA in Design from New York University and is a member of United Scenic Artists Local 829.
 He has held teaching positions at the NYU Program in Educational Theatre, Rutgers Newark, and the University of Miami.
 He has also designed productions for Mannes School of Music, Manhattan School of Music, New School for Drama, NYU Dramatic Writing, Point Park University, Ramapo College, SUNY Ulster, and Yale Dramatic Association.